Skip to main content

 If a request changes deliverables, timing, assumptions, or review rounds, route it through the same written process every time: document the request, define impact, get written approval, and attach the amendment to the existing record.

-Confirm payment terms at kickoff, then make sure the same terms appear in both SOW and invoice: Add current terms policy after verification.
+Confirm payment terms at kickoff, then make sure the same terms appear in both SOW and invoice.
+If a client terms policy applies, verify it from the contract or source record before use.
 Choose billing logic early, whether deposit, milestone, or final invoice, based on project risk and delivery structure.

 Set reminder cadence when issuing the invoice so collections follow a process, not a scramble.
 Use only pre-approved payment methods, and keep regular meetings plus a feedback loop so you have a clear record if payment slows.